freyr5736/Dummy-Web-Application/README.md

 ## Usage

-- Navigate to the login page to enter user credentials.
+- **User Login**: Navigate to the login page to enter user credentials.
+- **Member Signup**: New users can register by providing the required details.
+- **Admin Login**: Access administrative features through the admin login page.
-- Use the provided links to navigate through the application features.
+- **Dynamic Navigation**: Use the master header and footer to navigate between pages.
-- Customize placeholders to fit your project needs.
+- **Home Page**: Explore the home page for an overview of the application.

 ## Contribution

 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments